JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

 NOAA RDHPCS Gaea C4
 ------------------------------

 The following is required for building new spack environments and for using spack to build and run software.
-Don't use ``module purge`` on Gaea!
+Make sure to log into a C4 head node, and don't use ``module purge`` on Gaea!

 .. code-block:: console